Quartu Sant'Elena (CA)

 When Supports Are Created in 3D Printing?

-How Supports are Removed in 3D Printing?
+How Support Removal Occurs in 3D Printing?

 Removing supports in 3D printing is an important step in the printing process, which requires special attention to avoid damaging the printed object.
 Supports are created using the same material as the main part of the object and are carefully removed once printing is complete.